-Choose Productivity at the screen for "I will primarily use Windows for."
+Choose Productivity at the screen for “I will primarily use Windows for.”
 Click Continue.
-At the next screen, enter Windows 11 as the name.
+At the next screen, keep Windows 11 as the name.
 Leave the destination path as the default.
 But check the box for Customize settings before installation.
-Click Create (Figure G).
+Click Create (Figure K).

 Parallels starts to create the virtual machine for Windows 11.
 The Windows configuration screen then appears.
 Click the category for Hardware and select CPU and memory.
 Click the button for Manual.
-Make sure that at least four CPUs are selected and then change the memory to 4GB (Figure H).
+Make sure that at least two CPUs are selected and then change the memory to at least 4GB (Figure L).

 Click the Add button in response to the message asking if you’re sure you want to add TPM to Windows 11.
 An entry for the TPM chip then shows up at the bottom.
 Close the configuration window and click Continue.